jayqi/civic-data-tutorials/overview-of-data-analysis-tools/overview-of-data-analysis-tools.md

 - Large datasets you don't need to look at all at once
 - Repetitive computations or transformations
 - Distribute code someone else can use to reproduce your work
+- Extensible to do more advanced stuff, e.g., build apps, interactive visualizations, machine learning

 ### Recommended ecosystems